galeone/igor/README.md

 Privacy: you'll __never__ see the values of the variables, but only the prepared statement and the PostgreSQL placeholders.
 Respect your user privacy, do not log user input (like credentials).

 ### Methods return value
-In gorm, every method (even the ones that execute queries) returns a `*DB`.
+In GORM, every method (even the ones that execute queries) returns a `*DB`.

 In igor:
 - methods that execute queries returns `error`
-- methods that build the query returns `*Database`, thus you can chain the methods (a là gorm) and build the query.
+- methods that build the query returns `*Database`, thus you can chain the methods (a là GORM) and build the query.

 ### Scan and Find methods
-In gorm, `Scan` method is used to scan query results into a struct.
+In GORM, `Scan` method is used to scan query results into a struct.
 The `Find` method is almost the same.

 In igor:
 - `Scan` method executes the `SELECT` query.
 Thus return an error if `Scan` fails (see the previous section).